nvaccess/nvda/user_docs/en/userGuide.md

 Key: `NVDA+control+d`

-Most of the settings in this category are for configuring what type of formatting you wish to have reported as you move the cursor around documents.
+Most of the options in this category are for configuring what type of formatting you wish to have reported as you move the cursor around documents.
 For example, if you check the report font name checkbox, each time you arrow onto text with a different font, the name of the font will be announced.

-The document formatting settings are organized into groups.
+The document formatting options are organized into groups.
 You can configure reporting of:

 * Font